COSAC: Counterfactual Credit Assignment in Sequential Cooperative Teams: Per-cell regret summary for the optimization experiment

-Figure~\ref{fig:auc_panel_appendix} shows the full per-cell AUC breakdown corresponding to Table~\ref{tab:optim_auc} in Section~\ref{sec:exp_optim}: normalized regret AUC as a function of $\lambda_{\mathrm{int}}$ for each $(K, \rho)$ combination.
-Figure~\ref{fig:regret_trajectories} shows the raw per-iteration regret trajectories for the same sweep.
-Both views are consistent with the summary table: MA-GRPO is competitive with CAPO at small $K$, CAPO pulls ahead for $K \geq 6$, and HA-GRPO degrades rapidly with $K$.
+Figure~\ref{fig:auc_panel_appendix} shows the full per-cell regret breakdown corresponding to Table~\ref{tab:optim_auc} in Section~\ref{sec:exp_synth}: normalized regret as a function of $\lambda_{\mathrm{int}}$ for each $(K, \rho)$ combination.
+The per-cell view is consistent with the summary table: MA-GRPO is competitive with COSAC at small $K$, COSAC pulls ahead for $K \geq 6$, and HA-GRPO degrades rapidly with $K$.